ds-wizard/guide/docs/more/development/integration-questions/integration-api.rst

 We need to navigate to :guilabel:`Administration → Settings → Knowledge Models` and there is a field called **Integration Config**.
 It is a YAML organized by the **Integration ID** at the top level and key value pairs for each property.

-We can fill some propertes in.
+We can fill some properties in.
 So, for example, if the **Integration ID** of our integration is *ourIntegration* we can write:

 .. code-block:: yaml